 Living well with diabetes

 What is diabetes and what are the differences between type 1 and type 2?
-What is blood glucose and why is it important to keep it under control?
-What are the main risk factors, including the link with obesity?
-What role do stress and the environment play in the management of diabetes?
-How does diabetes manifest itself and how does one arrive at a diagnosis?
-These are the first questions 'to understand what diabetes is' to be answered with the help of clinicians and experts who were asked by Il Sole 24 Ore to provide 24 questions and answers on how best to manage this silent pandemic, which many are now calling a silent pandemic that is increasingly spreading throughout the world and in Italia, but against which prevention and correct lifestyles, combined with early diagnosis and increasingly 'friendly' therapies and technologies for people with diabetes, can make the difference.The answers have been developed in collaboration with the Italian Society of Diabetology (SID) and the Association of Diabetes Physicians (AMD) united in FeSDI - Federation of Italian Diabetes Societies, Alliance for Diabetes.
-Through FeSDI, AMD and SID represent Diabetology towards national and international institutions and public opinion, and collaborate in the organisation of World Diabetes Day and all related initiatives.
-These are authoritative voices that can help make people with diabetes more aware of how it is really possible today to live and live well with diabetes in its daily management, thanks also to the increasingly effective drugs available.
-A condition that, however, as the section on 'Prevention and Complications' explains, requires people with diabetes themselves to be proactive in monitoring and protecting themselves, for example against infections with vaccinations, but also by following healthy lifestyles and a proper diet that does not mean giving up eating with satisfaction.
-And then there are the great developments in research and technologies knocking at the door that seem to draw an ever easier and more liveable future with a completely fulfilling social life for people with diabetes.
+What is blood sugar and why is it important to keep it under control?
+What are the main risk factors, including the link to obesity?
+What role do stress and the environment play in managing diabetes?
+How does diabetes manifest itself and how is it diagnosed?
+These are the first questions ‘to understand what diabetes is’, which we answer with the help of clinicians and experts consulted by Il Sole 24 Ore to explain, in 24 questions and answers, how best to manage what many now call a silent pandemic that is spreading ever more widely across the world and in Italia, but against which prevention and healthy lifestyles, combined with early diagnosis and therapies and technologies that are increasingly ‘diabetes-friendly’, can make a difference.The answers, in particular, have been developed in collaboration with the Italian Society of Diabetology (SID) and the Association of Diabetes Specialists (AMD), united within FeSDI – the Federation of Italian Diabetology Societies, Alliance for Diabetes.
+Through FeSDI, AMD and SID represent the field of diabetology in dealings with national and international institutions and the public, and collaborate on the organisation of World Diabetes Day and all related initiatives.
+These are authoritative voices that can help raise awareness among people with diabetes about how it is truly possible today to live well and manage diabetes effectively in daily life, thanks in part to the increasingly effective medicines available.
+However, as the section on ‘Prevention and Complications’ explains, this requires people with diabetes themselves to be proactive in their check-ups and in protecting themselves, for example against infections through vaccinations, but also by following healthy lifestyles and a balanced diet – which does not mean giving up the pleasure of eating.
+And then there are the major developments in research and the technologies on the horizon that seem to point to an increasingly easier and more liveable future, with a fully fulfilling social life for people with diabetes.